animal-tree/Writing-stuff-2/Theories/Quantum-sampling.md

 But this still poses a difficulty for unification with SR/GR, since, although unifying the multi-heads is easy and they can be treated essentially like one would larger masses, the EM wave is still mystified by the specifications of SR/GR perhaps, unless its lack of quantum units can be thought of as a resolution to the conflict/contradiction between quantum and relativity in itself.

 Much of SR/GR can be attributed to measurements from atomic clocks, which supposedly work based on these light frequencies.
 So then the question would become, is it the multi-head photons or the EM waves that affect the cesium atoms specifically to do the time-keeping?
 Depending on the answer, I might be able to conceive a mechanistic explanation for measured SR/GR results.

+The main advantage of multi-heads is entanglement, wave function collapse, coherence/decoherence become easier to program/simulate/theorize about, as well as building a model from that of singularized consciousness, entangled phenomena as singularized qualia/experience/consciousness.